Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The left and right metrics on space-like slices of good spacetimes

-In the first two cases the proposition easily follows.
 In the third case, we can construct a $\mu_l$-geodesic triangulation of $D'_l$ as in Proposition \ref{lm:holonomy}.
 The shape of this triangulation just depend on the holonomy of the disk, and this implies that each triangle of this triangulation can be deformed to a $\mu_r$-triangle.

-This implies that there exists an isometric embedding $(D'_l,\mu_l)\rightarrow (S,\mu_r)$ which is isotopic to the inclusion $D_l\rightarrow S$.
+This implies that there exists an isometric embedding $(D'_l,\mu_l)\rightarrow (S,\mu_r)$ which is isotopic to the inclusion $D \rightarrow S$.
 Thickening a bit $D'_l$ we get a convex disk $D_l$ isotopic to $D$ such that $(D'_l,\mu_l)$ admits an isometric embedding (isotopic to the identity) into $(S, \mu_r)$. \end{proof}

 \begin{remark} In general the intersection of two convex disks is not connected.
-On the other hand, the proof of Proposition \ref{pr:isomdsk} shows that any convex disk isotopic to $D$ must contain $D'$.
+On the other hand, the proof of Proposition \ref{pr:isomdsk} shows that any convex disk isotopic to $D$ must contain $D'_l$.
 This implies that if $D_1, D_2$ are convex disks isotopic to $D$, then $D_1\cap D_2$ contains a convex disk isotopic to $D$. \end{remark}